anahelenasilva/busca-cep/README.md

 # Busca CEP

-A simple Go program to fetch and display Brazilian postal code (CEP) information from web APIs.
+A simple Go program to fetch Brazilian postal code (CEP) information from web APIs and save the results to a JSON file.

 ## Description

-This program accepts one or more URLs as command-line arguments, fetches data from each URL, and parses the response as CEP information.
+This program accepts one or more URLs as command-line arguments, fetches data from each URL, parses the response as CEP information, and saves all collected data to a `cep_data.json` file.
 It's designed to work with Brazilian postal code APIs that return JSON data with address details.

 ## Features

 - Fetch CEP data from multiple URLs in a single execution
 - Parse JSON responses containing Brazilian address information
-- Display structured CEP data including:
+- Save all CEP data to a structured JSON file (`cep_data.json`)
+- Process data for the following fields:
   - CEP (postal code)
   - Logradouro (street address)
   - Complemento (complement)